Why do my tires wear like

 Rake is measured as the angle of the steering knuckle off perpendicular with the bike upright, at rest and unloaded on a level surface.
 Trail is measured from where that angle intersects the level surface to the point plumb with the front axle.
 Factors that can affect trail: the angle of the forks relative to the knuckle; the distance of the forks from the knuckle; raising or lengthening front suspension to increase rake; lowering rear suspension to increase rake; loading the bike with a passenger; apply brakes (dive).
 Ever notice that it's harder to steer your bike when you have a passenger?
 It's because the extra weight compresses the rear shocks increasing rake besides making the bike heavier overall.
 Rake hence trail changes are also dynamic so should one change the balance of the rear suspension with the front (the rear flexes more than the front or vice verse in turns and causes the rake/trail to change while in a turn).
 Causing the front to dive less in turns with heavier fork oil or heavier springs will take some weight off the front wheel and lessen side band wear.

-Trail is necessary for your bike to be stable going straight, but it is also necessary for turns since trail causes your front wheel to steer itself into the turn.
-Countersteer and trail's geometry effect which causes a turn is discussed at Wikipedia in detail.
+Trail (aka caster) is necessary for your bike to be stable going straight, but it is also necessary for turns since trail (caster) causes your front wheel to steer itself into the turn.
+Countersteer and trail's geometry which causes a turn is discussed at Wikipedia in detail.
 Click here to visit.
-A good video of using countersteer for turns is found here (VIEW MPG).
+A good video of using countersteer to initiate turns is found here (VIEW MPG).
 Note in that film how countersteer is used to initiate the turn (the bike momentarily turns in the wrong direction) then once the bike leans shortly thereafter, trail causes the front wheel to turn itself into the turn which is what actually steers the bike in the desired direction.
-The video shown below illustrates that simply and succinctly.
+The first video below illustrates that simply and succinctly.

 |OTHER THEORIES DISPROVED: